jtgrauke/Overline.Studio/_drafts/lightcast.md

 subtitle: 'Labor Market Experts'
 date: 2022-06-21
 description: Lightcast Brand Identity by Overline Studio
 intro: In June of 2021, two of the world's premier labor market data companies, Burning Glass Technologies and Emsi, merged to form a new powerhouse.
 The resulting combination brought about dramatic value for clients of both companies; but their new name, Emsi Burning Glass, left something to be desired.
-Having worked with Lexicon Branding to find a new name, they reached out to us to establish a new brand and visual identity.
+Having worked with <a target="_blank" href="https://www.lexiconbranding.com/">Lexicon Branding</a> to find a new name, they reached out to us to establish a new brand and visual identity.
 services: Identity, Digital
 featured_image: 'images/projects/lightcast/thumbnail.jpg'
 cover_video: 'https://player.vimeo.com/video/719170323'